Paul-Dempsey/pachde-CHEM/doc/play.md

 > **Important** —
 > Most of the keyboard controls you'd expect to use for navigating, selecting, and editing are reserved by VCV Rack.
 > These include Delete, Page Up, Page Down, Arrow keys, etc., so take care.
-> Your interactions with Play are mouse-driven.
+> Your interactions with Play are mainly mouse-driven.

 When connected, the live preset on your device is shown in the box below the playlist.
 Click the **Heart** (favorite) button to add the live preset to your playlist.